secunit404/railpulse/README.md

 | `SMTP_USER` | SMTP username | `your-email@gmail.com` |
 | `SMTP_PASS` | SMTP password | `your-app-password` |
 | `SMTP_FROM` | From address for emails | `"RailPulse <no-reply@example.com>"` |

+### Discord Notifications (Optional)

+Discord webhook notifications are configured per-monitor through the web interface:

+1. Create a webhook in your Discord server (Server Settings → Integrations → Webhooks)
+2. Copy the webhook URL (e.g., `https://discord.com/api/webhooks/...`)
+3. When creating or editing a monitor, paste the webhook URL in the "Discord Webhook" field
+4. Delays detected by that monitor will be posted to your Discord channel with detailed information

+Each monitor can have its own Discord webhook, allowing you to route different train routes to different channels.

 ### Admin password resets without SMTP
 - Admins can generate a reset token/link without SMTP via `POST /api/auth/admin/reset-password` (requires an authenticated admin session).